lemonase/lemonase.github.io/content/posts/exploring-chrome-user-data.md

 at some of these tucked away files.
 Specifically, I found it interesting that Chrome keeps media and site engagement metrics as well as the preloading/prediction that happens when you start to type in an often visited URL.
+These are the kind of features you don't see or think about much as a user, but it's always there in the background.

+I also learned that sqlite can output data in json format.
+That's neat.

-Next to digging through the C++ implementation of how all these metrics are created and captured, this was both insightful and relatively easy.
+Compared to digging through the C++ implementation of how all these metrics are created and captured within Chromium, this was both insightful and relatively easy.